opensearch-project/documentation-website/_api-reference/profile.md

 `shallow_advance` | Contains the amount of time required to execute the `advanceShallow` Lucene method.
 `compute_max_score` | Contains the amount of time required to execute the `getMaxScore` Lucene method.
 `set_min_competitive_score` | Contains the amount of time required to execute the `setMinCompetitiveScore` Lucene method.
 `<method>_count` | Contains the number of invocations of a `<method>`.
 For example, `advance_count` contains the number of invocations of the `advance` method.
 Different invocations of the same method occur because the method is called on different documents.
 You can determine the selectivity of a query by comparing counts in different query components.
 For concurrent segment search, this field contains the total number of invocations of a `<method>` obtained by adding the number of method invocations for all slices.
-`<method>`	| For concurrent segment search, `time_in_nanos` is the total time spent across all the slices (the difference between the last completed slice execution end time and the first slice execution start time).
+For concurrent segment search, `time_in_nanos` is the total time spent across all the slices (the difference between the last completed slice execution end time and the first slice execution start time).
 For example, for the `build_scorer` method, it is the total time spent constructing the `Scorer` object across all slices.
-`max_<method>`	| The maximum amount of time taken by any slice to run a query method.
-Breakdown stats for the `create_weight` method do not include profiled `max` time because the method runs at the query level rather than the slice level.
-`min_<method>`	| The minimum amount of time taken by any slice to run a query method.
-Breakdown stats for the `create_weight` method do not include profiled `min` time because the method runs at the query level rather than the slice level.
-`avg_<method>`	| The average amount of time taken by any slice to run a query method.
-Breakdown stats for the `create_weight` method do not include profiled `avg` time because the method runs at the query level rather than the slice level.
-`<method>_count`
-`max_<method>_count`	| The maximum number of invocations of a `<method>` on any slice.
-Breakdown stats for the `create_weight` method do not include profiled `max` count because the method runs at the query level rather than the slice level.
-`min_<method>_count`	| The minimum number of invocations of a `<method>` on any slice.
-Breakdown stats for the `create_weight` method do not include profiled `min` count because the method runs at the query level rather than the slice level.
-`avg_<method>_count`	| The average number of invocations of a `<method>` on any slice.
-Breakdown stats for the `create_weight` method do not include profiled `avg` count because the method runs at the query level rather than the slice level.

 ### The `collector` array